Bansberia: Urbanisation

 There are 13 statutory towns and 64 census towns in Hooghly district.
 The right bank of the Hooghly River has been industrialised over a long period.
 With foreigners dominating the area's industry, trade and commerce for over two centuries, it is amongst the leading industrialised districts in the state.
 At the same time the land is fertile and agricultural production is significant.

 In Chinsurah subdivision 68.63% of the population is rural and the urban population is 31.37%.
 It has 2 statutory and 23 census towns.
 In Chinsurah Mogra CD Block 64.87% of the population is urban and 35.13% is rural.
 Amongst the four remaining CD Blocks in the subdivision two were overwhelmingly rural and two were wholly rural.

 The map alongside shows a portion of Chinsurah subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per 2011 Census of India Bansberia had a total population of 103,799 of which 53,760 (52%) were males and 50,160 (48%) were females.
 Population below 6 years was 9,502.
 The total number of literates in Bansberia was 80,301 (85.05% of the population over 6 years).

+Languages

 The following Municipalities and Census Towns in Hooghly district were part of Kolkata Urban Agglomeration in 2011 census: Bansberia (M), Hugli-Chinsurah (M), Bara Khejuria (Out Growth), Shankhanagar (CT), Amodghata (CT), Chak Bansberia (CT), Naldanga (CT), Kodalia (CT), Kulihanda (CT), Simla (CT), Dharmapur (CT), Bhadreswar (M), Champdani (M), Chandannagar (M Corp.), Baidyabati (M), Serampore (M), Rishra (M), Rishra (CT), Bamunari (CT), Dakshin Rajyadharpur (CT), Nabagram Colony (CT), Konnagar (M), Uttarpara Kotrung (M), Raghunathpur (PS-Dankuni) (CT), Kanaipur (CT) and Keota (CT).